Indian shares fall further ahead of Fed meeting outcome

 If the Fed signals an idea of interest-rate hikes, the Indian market could expect the Reserve Bank of India to follow suit due to the country’s higher inflation reading.
 This may not be positive, especially as more states ease curbs, he said.

-The Nifty Bank Index (.NSEBANK) and the Nifty Private Bank Index (.NIFPVTBNK) have so far risen more than 0.30% this week.
+The Nifty Bank Index and the Nifty Private Bank Index have so far risen more than 0.30% this week.

-China has stepped up its campaign to rein in raw materials prices by expanding its oversight of commodities trading by state firms to overseas markets, Bloomberg News reported on Wednesday. https://bloom.bg/3gwgWLS
+China has stepped up its campaign to rein in raw materials prices by expanding its oversight of commodities trading by state firms to overseas markets, Bloomberg News reported on Wednesday. bloom.bg/3gwgWLS

 In the broader Asian market, shares were subdued ahead of the Fed’s meeting.